Skip to content

 • No adversarial prompt testing.
 I tested what scanners can detect about the servers themselves.
 I did not test whether an AI agent could be prompted to exploit the detected capabilities.
 The real-world risk depends on both the server’s capabilities and the AI model’s susceptibility to prompt injection.

 • Snapshot in time.
 Server packages update frequently.
 Some findings may already be fixed.
-The data was collected in April 2026 using mcp-scan v2.0.1 and Cisco mcp-scanner v4.3.0.
+The local data was collected in April 2026 (mcp-scan v0.4.3, Cisco mcp-scanner v4.3.0); the mcp-audit pass ran in June 2026 (v0.14.1).

 • npm/GitHub bias.
 I only selected servers from public registries.
 Enterprise MCP servers, private implementations, and servers distributed outside npm/GitHub are not represented.

-3. Cisco. mcp-scanner: MCP Server Security Scanner.
-YARA-based pattern detection for MCP servers. v4.3.0, Apache-2.0 license.
+3. Cisco. mcp-scanner: MCP Server Security Scanner .
+Pattern-based detection for MCP servers. v4.3.0, Apache-2.0 license.

-4. Hasan et al. MCP at First Glance: Security Risks and Mitigations.
+5. Hasan et al. Model Context Protocol (MCP) at First Glance: Studying the Security and Maintainability of MCP Servers .
 Scanned 1,899 MCP servers, found 5.5% tool poisoning.
 2025.

 9. MITRE Corporation.
-Common Weakness Enumeration (CWE).
+Common Weakness Enumeration (CWE) .
 Used for vulnerability classification.

 Related Research

-I also tested 6 LLMs against OWASP Top 10 and found vulnerabilities in 25.1% of AI-generated code samples.
+I also tested 6 LLMs against OWASP Top 10 and found vulnerabilities in 25.7% of AI-generated code samples.

 Read: AI-Generated Code Security Study 2026 →